DS-100/sp22/resources.md

 ## Local Setup

+**NOTE:** This section is out of date and no longer supported by the course staff.

 Click [here]({{ site.baseurl }}/setup) to read our guide on how to set up our development environment locally (as an alternative to using DataHub).
 Please note that any autograder tests will only work on DataHub.

 ## Coding and Probability Resources